theacodes/blog.thea.codes/srcs/phase-shifted-pwm-on-samd.md

 In order to pull this off I first needed to understand at the hardware level how PWMs are generated.
 Arduino & friends *really* abstract this because there are several different ways to accomplish a PWM output and the peripheral that does this, the TCC, is extremely complex.
 The reason this is such a complex peripheral is that it's not just for generating PWMs - it can be used to control complex motor drivers and such!

-Luckily, Shawm Hymel has a great blog post on [creating PWM outputs using registers](https://shawnhymel.com/1710/arduino-zero-samd21-raw-pwm-using-cmsis/).
+Luckily, Shawn Hymel has a great blog post on [creating PWM outputs using registers](https://shawnhymel.com/1710/arduino-zero-samd21-raw-pwm-using-cmsis/).
 This was my starting point for making this happen.

 Getting a TCC to create a PWM output comes down to these steps: